 What’s a Normal Amount of Water to Leak from My Air Conditioner?

-There are two main reasons for water (condensation) to leak from your air conditioner.
+There are two main reasons for water (specifically in this case, condensation) to leak from your air conditioner.
 One factor is your thermostat setting.
 The second involves the outdoor temperature.
 When you live in the hot and humid climate of Macon, Georgia, it’s normal to see condensation pooling by the condenser unit because it’s working extremely hard to cool your house down—especially if you keep your thermostat set lower than normal or if it’s an extremely hot day.

 When Is AC Water Leakage Too Much?

 As a rule of thumb, your air conditioner should leak condensation only while it’s running.
 If a puddle of condensation pools under your compressor, it should dry up after a hot day.
-If you can’t tell how much water is leaking or you notice the unit has been leaking for a full day or longer, it’s probably wise to call a contractor to inspect your AC unit for problems.
+If you notice the unit has been leaking for a full day or longer or you notice the puddle of water is consistently getting bigger, it’s probably wise to call Conditioned Air to inspect your AC unit for problems.

 Why Is My Air Conditioner Leaking Water?

 Many factors could play a role in why your air conditioner is leaking water either inside the home or out.
 These include:

 - A dirty air filter – If your air conditioner filter becomes clogged or even partially blocked, it can cause the unit’s evaporator coils to freeze, which causes extra water to overflow from the drainage pan.

 - Faulty condensate pan – Your air conditioner will leak if the pan that’s designed to hold water breaks down due to age or corrosion.